As modified by Board Resolution 2016-31 on 14 June 2016.

 2. Protocol of the Meeting to Conduct Election of Officers

 The President shall preside over the initial part of the meeting to elect Officers of the Board.
 Immediately following the election of Chair of the Board, the elected Chair of the Board shall assume office and preside over the remainder of the meeting.
-The remaining statutory officer positions are then elected, followed by the creation of any other officer positions and elections to fill these positions.
+The remaining statutory officer positions are then elected.

 All voting Trustees in office who are present at the meeting may vote in officer elections.
 Trustees who participate remotely via electronic means such that they can contemporaneously hear all other Trustees at the meeting, and be heard by all other Trustees at the meeting, shall be deemed to be present at the meeting.
-Voting by proxy is not permitted for election of officers.
+Pre-voting and voting by proxy are not permitted for election of officers.

 3. Statutory Officers to be Elected

 The following statutory positions shall be elected, in the following order:

 Nominations, including self-nominations, must be submitted to the Board by a Trustee in office or who will take office at the start of the meeting of the board in which this election process is to be used, in writing or by electronic mail, or orally at the meeting.